-31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Certification of the Chief Executive Officer and the Chief Financial Officer pursuant to Section 906 of 32.1 the Sarbanes-Oxley Act of 2002 97.1 Fiserv, Inc. Compensation Recoupment Policy 101.INS Inline XBRL Instance Document - The XBRL Instance Document does not appear in the interactive data file because its XBRL tags are embedded within the Inline XBRL document.
-101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) 101.CAL 101.DEF 101.LAB 101.PRE Inline XBRL Taxonomy Extension Calculation Linkbase Document Inline XBRL Taxonomy Extension Definition Linkbase Document Inline XBRL Taxonomy Extension Label Linkbase Document Inline XBRL Taxonomy Extension Presentation Linkbase Document
+31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of the Chief Executive Officer and the Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 97.1 Fisery, Inc. Compensation Recoupment Policy 101.INS Inline XBRL Instance Document - The XBRL Instance Document does not appear in the interactive data file because its XBRL tags are embedded within the Inline XBRL document.
+101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-^{} This exhibit is a management contract or compensatory plan or arrangement.
+\ This exhibit is a management contract or compensatory plan or arrangement.

-- Filed with this Annual Report on Form 10-K are the following documents formatted in iXBRL (Inline Extensible Business Reporting Language): (i) the Consolidated Statements of Income for the years ended December 31, 2023, 2022 and 2021, (ii) the Consolidated Statements of Comprehensive Income for the years ended December 31, 2023, 2022 and 2021, (iii) the Consolidated Balance Sheets at December 31, 2023 and 2022, (iv) the Consolidated Statements of Equity for the years ended December 31, 2023, 2022 and 2021, (v) the Consolidated Statements of Cash Flows for the years ended December 31, 2023, 2022 and 2021, (vi) Notes to Consolidated Financial Statements, and (vii) the information included in Part II, ITEM 9B(b). - (1) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on February 27, 2018, and incorporated herein by reference. - (2) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on November 21, 2022, and incorporated herein by reference. - (3) Previously filed as an exhibit to the Company's Annual Report on Form 10-K filed on February 27, 2020, and incorporated herein by reference. - (4) Previously filed as an exhibit to the Company's Registration Statement on Form S-3 (File No. 333-147309) filed on November 13, 2007, and incorporated herein by reference. - (5) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on May 22, 2015, and incorporated herein by reference. - (6) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on September 25, 2018, and incorporated herein by reference. - (7) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on June 24, 2019, and incorporated herein by reference. - (8) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on July 1, 2019, and incorporated herein by reference. - (9) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on May 13, 2020, and incorporated herein by reference. - (10) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on March 2, 2023, and incorporated herein by reference. - (11) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on May 24, 2023, and incorporated herein by reference.
+- (1) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on February 27, 2018, and incorporated herein by reference. - (2) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on November 21, 2022, and incorporated herein by reference. - (3) Previously filed as an exhibit to the Company's Annual Report on Form 10-K filed on February 27, 2020, and incorporated herein by reference. - (4) Previously filed as an exhibit to the Company's Registration Statement on Form S-3 (File No. 333-147309) filed on November 13, 2007, and incorporated herein by reference. - (5) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on May 22, 2015, and incorporated herein by reference. - (6) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on September 25, 2018, and incorporated herein by reference. - (7) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on June 24, 2019, and incorporated herein by reference. - (8) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on July 1, 2019, and incorporated herein by reference. - (9) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on May 13, 2020, and incorporated herein by reference. - (10) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on March 2, 2023, and incorporated herein by reference. - (11) Previously filed as an exhibit to the Company's Current Report on Form 8-K filed on May 24, 2023, and incorporated herein by reference.